Table of Contents

 id Unique identifier for the Search Automatic (search_id=1)

-date_created The time and date at which the Search was created Automatic (2022-02-28T17:55:04.811262Z)
+date_created Timestamp when the Search was created Automatic (2022-02-28T17:55:04.811262Z)

-date_updated The time and date at which the Search was updated Automatic (2022-02-28T17:55:07.811262Z)
+date_updated Timestamp when the Search was last updated Automatic (2022-02-28T17:55:07.811262Z)

-status The execution status of this search (see below) NEW_SEARCH (FULL_RESULTS_READY)
+status Execution status (see below) NEW_SEARCH (FULL_RESULTS_READY)

 APIs